kyladev/Kpx-main/README.md

 Kpx is a proxy based on **Scramjet**, featuring end-to-end encryption for all files, optional user accounts with hashed passwords, and a **one-session-per-account policy** to prevent server overload.
 It includes a customizable fake frontend to help avoid detection, ensuring that no proxy files are stored in publicly accessible folders so unauthenticated users cannot access any pages.

-Development for switching to Scramjet is currently happening on the `Scramjet-Version` branch, Ultraviolet will soon not be supported by this project.
+Development for Ultraviolet, and a depricated version can be found on the `old-ultraviolet` branch.

-For more detailed instructions on setup, see the **Setup** section at the bottom.
+For more detailed instructions on setup, see the **Setup** and **SSL Certificates** section at the bottom.

 ---

 ## Requirements

 - Must be run over **HTTPS** in the browser; otherwise, the `crypto` function will not be accessible to the website.
 - The main Node.js server must run on **port 8080**.
-Using a reverse proxy to route from 8080 to 443 is highly recommended for production setups.
+The server code includes a built-in reverse proxy if you want to access it from outside the same computer you host on, but that means you need an **SSL Certificate** for a domain name you will use.

+---

+## Deployment

+This proxy must be deployed on non-static hosting platforms, such examples are self-hosting on your own computer (a guide on that is provided here), deploying to a cloud provider (AWS, Google Cloud Run, etc.), and just any platform that allows running a NodeJS server.

 ---